rtmigo/precise_kt/README.md

 # Benchmarks

 An alternative to compensated summation is to use BigDecimal: there is no error when summing them.
-However, even in the case of a pre-generated BigDecimal array, this works 5-10 times slower.
+However, even in the case of a pre-generated array, BigDecimals are 5-10 times slower.

 | Method                                     | Time    |
 |--------------------------------------------|---------|